uscensusbureau/SABLE/README.md

 ## Lists of Stop Words

 This repository also contains lists of common "stop" words for multiple languages such as French, German, and Spanish.
-These lists come from the NLTK module and serve as a good starting point for creating a stop list of your own.
+These lists come from the NLTK module and serve as a good starting point for creating stop lists of your own.
 Foreign accent marks have been removed from characters, and some lists have been modified slightly in other ways.

 ## Examples